Radiofax valve logo

 Vintage lead sheathed mains cable

-Lead sheathed mains wiring
+Lead sheathed VIR insulated mains wiring

 In the era before recycling, it seemed a bad idea just to throw away the old cables so I stripped the lead away from the wires inside and, using the kitchen scales, made up a pile weighing one pound (454gm).